blukatdevelopment/UnchainedWorldsOld/core_rules.md

 A cube's sides are all the same, so a 5ft cube is 5ft by 5ft by 5ft.

 ##### Cylinder
 A cylinder's point of origin is the center of a circle with a radius described by the spell.
-The circle's either on the ground or at a height specified by the spell.
-A second circle directly above the first is the top of the cylinder, and anything between the two is inside it.
+The circle's either on the groundor at a height specified by the spell.
+A second circle directly above the first is the top of the cylinder, and anything betweenthe two is inside it.

 ##### Line
 The line extends from it's point of originatn in a straight path up to it's length and covers an area defined its width, provided in the spell.